WickyChandra/FirmataTCP/README.md

 ```
 if(_firmata->openSoc(ui->Address->text(), ui->portTcp->value()))
 ```
--in mainWindow.ui delete the comboBox object and create a Line edit with objectName "Address" and Spin Box with objectName "portTcp".
+-in mainWindow.ui delete the comboBox object and create a Line edit object with objectName "Address" and Spin Box object with objectName "portTcp".

 ---